nadinejamila/web-dev-learning/Book Notes - Learn Python the Hard Way.md

 ```

 ## Modules
 A module as a specialized dictionary that can store Python code (e.g. variables and functions) so you can access it with the `.` operator.
-When you import a module there is only one for the entire program unless you do some monster hacks.
+When you import a module there is only **one** for the entire program.
 ```python
 #This goes to my_module.py